Hi. How can we help?

 2. Enter a description for the assembled item, such as Gift Basket.

-4. Specify any other details for the item, and click Save Changes.
+4. Add any other item details, and click Save changes.

 5. From the left menu, click Assembly.

-6. To select the items to add to the assembly, you can create new items or add existing items from your inventory.
+6. Select the items to add to the assembly.
+You can create new parts or add existing parts from your inventory.

-• To select from your existing inventory: Under Find Existing Assembly Part, enter the item Description in the Item Search field, and then click Find Item.
+To select from your existing inventory: Under Find Existing Assembly Part, enter the item description in the Item Search field, and then click Find item.
 If only one item matches your search, the item is automatically added.
-Otherwise, a list appears from which you must select the item to add.
+Otherwise, a list appears from which you can select the item to add.

-• To create a new item: Under Create New Assembly Part, enter the item Description, specify the default cost for the item, the quantity of the item to use for each assembly, and click + Create Part.
+Create new items with the Create new assembly part section.
+Enter the item description, specify the default cost for the item, the quantity of the item to use for each assembly, and click + Create Part.

 7. After you add all the items you need to the assembly, click Save Changes.

-8. Under Build Assembly, enter how many assembled items you want to make and click Build.
+8. Under Build assembly, enter how many assembled items you want to make, then click Build.

 When you break apart an assembly, the inventory of the assembled item decreases by one and the individual item quantities that make up the assembled item are returned to your regular inventory.